• Retrait gratuit dans votre magasin Club

 Description

-Set against one of the twentieth century's most intractable political conflicts, Mornings in Jenin is a deeply human novel - a novel of history, identity, friendship, love, terrorism, surrender, courage, and hope.
-Its power forces us to take a fresh look at one of the defining conflicts of our lifetimes.
+Mornings in Jenin is haunting and heart-wrenching, a novel of vital contemporary importance.
+Lending human voices to the headlines, it forces us to take a fresh look at one of the defining political conflicts of our lifetimes.

 Spécifications